On the dynamics of endomorphisms of affine surfaces: Quasi-Albanese variety and morphism

 \begin{thm}[see~\cite{serreExposesSeminaires195019992001}, Théorème 7] Let $X$ be a variety over $\k$, then there exists a quasi-abelian variety $G$ and a morphism $q : X \rightarrow G$ such that for any quasi-abelian variety $G'$ and any morphism $\phi: X \rightarrow G'$ there exists a unique morphism $g: G \rightarrow G'$ and a unique $b\in G'$ such that Moreover, $g$ is the composition of a homomorphism $L_g: G\to G'$ of algebraic groups and a translation $T_g : G'\to G'$ by some element $b\in G'$. \end{thm}

 Such a $G$ is unique up to (a unique) isomorphism.
 It is called the \emph{quasi-Albanese variety} of $X$ and it will be denoted by $\QAlb(X)$; the universal morphism $q: X\to \QAlb(X)$ is ``the'' \emph{quasi-Albanese morphism} (it is unique up to post-composition with an isomorphism of $G$).
 Of course if $X$ is projective, then $\QAlb(X)$ is the classical Albanese variety of $X$.
+If a quasiprojective variety $U$ has a trivial quasi-Albanese variety, then this has some geometric consequences.
+We define $\Pic^0(U)$ as $\Pic^0 (X)$ for any projective variety containing $U$ as a dense open subset.
+The variety $\Pic^0 (X)$ is a abelian variety which is the dual for the Albanese variety of $X$, it is a birational invariant so it does not depend on the choice of $X$.
+It is also the kernel of the map $\Pic(X) \rightarrow N^1 (X)$ where $N^1(X)$ is the group of Cartier divisors modulo numerical equivalence.